Your Contractor Resembles an Employee: Two Legal Solutions

 One way to avoid permanent establishment would be to hire contractors who are incorporated in their local country as legal entities (companies, agencies, or others).
 A business-to-business contract will more likely be interpreted as “a contractor relationship” in many countries.

-Moreover, you can hire individuals as leased employees through a temporary agency, or a partner business in the local country, which hires them as employees.
+You can hire individuals as leased employees through a temporary agency or a partner business in the local country which hires them as employees.
 That way, your business can have a contract with the said local company offering the services as a contractor.

 Our all-in-one platform allows you to make mass payments to your whole team in just one click and manage locally compliant contracts for your entire global team.
 With our customer support team working around the clock to help you with any concerns and a team of legal experts to ensure full compliance, nothing stops you from tapping into the global talent pool.

 Want to see Deel in action?
 Schedule a demo with one of our experts.

 This post is provided for informational purposes and should not be considered legal advice.
 Talk to a legal professional such as an employment lawyer for more info.